benhammondmusic/blog/ckm9owadp0c87khs14enx3iut.md

 ## Don't Change the Capitalization of Your Filenames!

+> TLDR; `git mv problemFile.jsx ProblemFile.jsx` any time you re-capitalize a file

 This problem popped up for me on my first ever time deploying to Heroku: [Family Friendly](https://benhammond-familyfriendly.herokuapp.com), an Express/EJS app mapping the availability of baby-changing tables for caretakers of all genders.
 What a first experience... hours and hours of endlessly debugging and messing with settings I had no real idea about (maybe it needs a different version of Node? maybe it's missing a config variable? maybe Microsoft is sabotaging me as retribution for all the nasty things I've said about Internet Explorer in the past?!?!)
 Thankfully, my instructor [Adonis](adonismartin.com) had encountered this issue before and set me on the right course towards fixing it.

 ### The Problem

-The problem occurs when a file that is already git-committed is renamed, but only with changes to its capitalization.
-These changes are remembered by macOS, but *not* by git, and therefor those filename changes will not be pushed to GitHub, Heroku, or any other remote deployments you've set up for your .git repo.
+The problem occurs when a file that is already git-committed is renamed, but only with changes to its capitalization (lowercase / Uppercase).
+These changes are remembered by macOS, but *not* by git (which is case-insensitve), and therefor those filename changes will not be pushed to GitHub, Heroku, or any other remote deployments you've set up for your .git repo.
 However, changes to filename references _in your code_ will be committed and pushed, causing the error.
 Confusingly, the app will work great on your local machine, so this makes debugging the error all the more difficult.
+Even more confusingly, VSCode will re-capitalize the file in editor seemingly at random!

+<iframe src="https://giphy.com/embed/3oEjHRfTZ5JDDX05fW" width="480" height="267" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 In my specific case, I had used a model for a report card.
 As is best practice, I capitalized the Model name, and also followed Javascript's camelCasing standard for multiple word variable names, and used the filename ```ReportCard.js```.
 Later, I had a change of heart, and decided a report-card was more easily considered a single term, and changed the model name and all references to it in my code to be ```Reportcard.js```.
 In my code, this occured several places but one example was in my ```models/index.js``` file, which imports all my Models and exports them to a single reference point:
 ```